kriszyp/msgpackr/benchmark.md

 This was run by adding the msgpackr to the benchmarks for notepack.

 All benchmarks were performed on Node 14.8.0 (Windows i7-4770 3.4Ghz).
-They can be run with: npm install --no-save msgpack msgpack-js @msgpack/msgpack msgpack-lite msgpack-js-v5 msgpack5 msgpack-unpack notepack avsc node tests/benchmark
+They can be run with: npm install --no-save msgpack msgpack-js @msgpack/msgpack msgpack-lite notepack avsc node tests/benchmark